Matthelzor/pd2-predator-pack/README.md

-# PAYDAY 2: Predator Pack
+# PAYDAY 2: Predator Pack - YOU ARE CURRENTLY IN THE MODS BRANCH
 [![](https://modworkshop.net/mydownloads/previews/95_1648207400_17310b85f440300cb6696e337a9d3b66.webp)](https://modworkshop.net/mod/36402)

 Predator Pack is a huge unofficial modpack created for PAYDAY 2 that adds a lot of new things to the game in terms of cosmetics, weapons/QoL and many more.
 This repo has been created to help us get the best workflow and management on the project.